influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/combine_node.md

             .as('login', 'other')
 ```

-In the above example all combination pairs are created.
+In the example above, all combination pairs are created.

 Example: